Aviva Chomsky

-Aviva Chomsky (born April 20, 1957) is an American teacher, historian, author, and activist.
+Aviva Chomsky (born April 20, 1957) is an American historian, author and activist.
 She is a professor of history and the Coordinator of Latin American, Latino and Caribbean Studies at Salem State University in Massachusetts.
 She previously taught at Bates College in Maine and was a research associate at Harvard University, where she specialized in Caribbean and Latin American history.

 Early life

 She is the eldest daughter of linguists Noam and Carol Chomsky.
-Her paternal grandfather, William Chomsky (1896–1977), was a Hebrew scholar at Gratz College, where he served as principal for many years.
+Her paternal grandfather, William Chomsky, was a Hebrew scholar at Gratz College, where he served as principal for many years.

 Career and education

 Between 1976 and 1977, Chomsky worked for the United Farm Workers union.
 She credited this experience with sparking her "interest in the Spanish language, in migrant workers and immigration, in labor history, in social movements and labor organizing, in multinationals and their workers, in how global economic forces affect individuals, and how people collectively organize for social change".
 At the University of California at Berkeley, she earned a B.A. in Spanish and Portuguese in 1982, an M.A. in history in 1985, and a Ph.D. in history in 1990.
 She began teaching at Bates College, and became an associate professor of history at Salem State College in 1997, the Coordinator of Latin American Studies in 1999, and a full professor in 2002.

 Chomsky's book West Indian Workers and the United Fruit Company in Costa Rica 1870–1940 was awarded the 1997 Best Book Prize by the New England Council of Latin American Studies.
 It describes the history of the United Fruit Company, formed in 1899 from the merger of multiple U.S.-based companies that built railroads and cultivated bananas on the Atlantic Coast of Costa Rica.
 It also shows how the workers, including many Jamaicans of African descent, developed their own parallel socioeconomic system.

 Chomsky has been active in Latin American solidarity and immigrants’ rights issues since the 1980s.
 She is a member of the North Shore Colombia Solidarity Committee.
 Her articles on immigration rights have appeared in The Nation, HuffPost and TomDispatch, a project of The Nation Institute, and she has delivered lectures across the world on labor rights and immigration rights.